Fedora31/no-hats-bgum/README.md

 ## Bug report

-* If you ever come across a bug (e.g. a cosmetic not being replaced or a player not having the default headgear appearing) you can send me an e-mail at `comments3294071264 AT net-c DoT com`.
+* If you ever come across a bug (e.g. a cosmetic still visible or a player not having the default headgear reappear) you can send me an e-mail at `comments3294071264 AT net-c DoT com` or contact me through [steam](https://steamcommunity.com/id/mranchois).
 PLEASE read [Buglist](./.github/BUGLIST.md) and [Q&A](./.github/Q%26A.md) if you want to contact me.
-(You can also post a new issue on this repo but I prefer e-mails.)
+(You can also post a new issue on this repo but know that I don't check it often.)

 ## Modify